Hemlock Ravine Park

 📍 Park Map

-Hemlock Ravine Park Videos
+Hemlock Ravine Park Virtual Tour

 Hemlock Ravine Park

 Originally a country estate built in 1780 for Lieutenant Governor John Wentworth, Hemlock Ravine Park has a long history of being loved.
-A #family-friendly park that’s well maintained with regular signage, a few posted maps, benches, garbage cans & dog bag dispensers throughout.
+A family-friendly park that’s well maintained with regular signage, a few posted maps, benches, garbage cans & dog bag dispensers throughout.
 Located just off of the Bedford Highway, this modest 200-acre park envelops you with plenty of calm, natural beauty despite its urban surroundings.
-Though it’s a beautiful place year-round, the park really comes alive in Autumn with a splendor of colour.
+Though it’s a beautiful place year-round, the park really comes alive in Autumn with a splendour of colour.
 The parade of vibrant colour starts the moment you enter the parking lot.
 The heart-shaped pond, framed by the autumn glow, becomes one of the prettiest scenes in Halifax.

 Walking Trails

 The main trails are #wheelchair-accessible and (rugged) stroller-friendly with a compacted crusher dust surface similar to what you see in Point Pleasant Park.
 Unlike Point Pleasant Park, however, Hemlock Ravine is a little more hilly.
-The main trails are 3 interconnected loops of around 1 km each, with a full exploration of all of the trails totaling around 5km (~2hrs).
+The main trails are 3 interconnected loops of around 1 km each, with a full exploration of all of the trails totalling around 5km (~2hrs).
 The trails can become a little more confusing in person than they look on the map despite the sparsely placed maps and good trail signage.
 You’ll likely want to consult your own map to be able to stick to a certain route.

 School Trail (530m)